babangsund/babangsund.com/src/blog/relay_hooks.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Now we're ready to compile the source code into consumable production (or development) code.
+Now we're ready to compile the source code into consumable production code.
 Navigate to the root of the project and run the following command:

     $ npm run build